 Symantec Endpoint Protection 11.0 Network Threat Protection (Firewall) Overview and Best Practices White Paper

-When computers in a private network connect to the Internet they physically connect their network to countless unknown networks.
-While most connections pose no threat to your computer or your network, there are, rogue individuals, such as hackers and script kiddies, who attempt to infiltrate your network through unprotected computers.
+When computers in a private network connect to the Internet, they physically connect their network to countless unknown networks.
+While most connections pose no threat to your computer or your network, there are rogue individuals who attempt to infiltrate your network through unprotected computers.
 A successful attack can compromise classified information, halt productivity, and consequently destroy reputations and brand value.

 The Challenge of Configuring the Client Firewall